 Most of the millennials got used to social networking that much that they don’t even realize the impact that social networking has on their dating habits.
 But actually the influence is much greater than one can imagine.
 Actually the whole dating would have been absolutely different without social media.
 Ones romanticize the past and criticize the effect that social networking has on our dating habits, while others sees only positive aspects of social networking.
-Well, let’s figure out how much social network has changed in our dating habits and how good or bad those changes are.
+Well, let’s figure out how much social network has changed in our looking for a girl to date and dating habits and how good or bad those changes are.

 Self-Presentation and Geography